hakimshifat/ONotes1/Presentation 2.md

 2. Definition of health
 3. what is meant by mental health

+Exactly One Years Ago.
+I was not a student of BUP.I had everything a person needed to be healthy.

 Speaker 2: Maisha Maliha

 4. importance of mental health